nopnop2002/esp-idf-mdns/README.md

 To find the IP address, you need to know the service name.
 Duplicate service names are allowed.
 If you give two nodes the same service name, they can find each other.
+This is useful when doing P2P communication with UDP.
 Write query-service to ESP32#1 and ESP32#2.
 Each mDNS hostname is generated from MAC address.
 Therefore, the other party's mDNS host name is completely unknown.